vygr/ChrysaLisp/docs/COMMS.md

 ## Process Mailbox ID's

-A 64 bit Process mailbox ID consists of a combination of the local mailbox ID and the CPU ID.
-The CPU ID occupies the upper 32 bits, the local mailbox ID occupies the lower 32 bits.
+A `net_id` process mailbox ID consists of a combination of the local mailbox ID and the CPU `node_id`.
+The CPU `node_id` occupies the later 128 bits, the local mailbox ID occupies the first 64 bits.

-Message routing first of all routes messages from the source CPU to the destination CPU and then the local mailbox ID is validated before delivery of the message into the receivers mailbox.
+Message routing first of all routes messages from the source CPU node to the destination CPU node and then the local mailbox ID is validated before delivery of the message into the receivers mailbox.
 Any message with an invalid local mailbox ID is discarded as junk mail.

-On creation of a process it is allocated a main local mailbox and the 64 bit mailbox ID is returned to the creator.
+On creation of a process it is allocated a main local mailbox and the `net_id` is returned to the creator.
 There are functions provided to create multiple child processes in a single call.
 Such functions can be used to create farms, arrays, and pipelines of processes.
-These functions return an array of 64 bit mailboxes IDs.
+These functions return a list of `net_id`s.
 The creator can then go on to wire these mailboxes and processes in any communications structure it desires.

-Auto allocated main process ID mailboxes do not need to be manually freed, this will happen when the process shuts down.
+Auto allocated main process mailboxes do not need to be manually freed, this will happen when the process shuts down.

 ## Services

-Functions are also provided to allow mailboxes to be named, via `'sys_mail :declare` throughout the network.
+Functions are also provided to allow mailboxes to be named, via `'sys_mail :declare`, throughout the network.
 Such mailboxes are then discoverable by other processes via a call to `'sys_mail :enquire` with the given name.
 A service entry can be removed with the `'sys_mail :forget` function.

-The system maintains a directory of these service names and the corresponding process mailbox IDs.
+The system maintains a directory of these service names and the corresponding process `net_id`s.
 An example service is the current GUI `DEBUG_SERVICE` application `apps/debug/app.lisp`.

 ### Example

 This is the network monitoring application child process `apps/netmon/child.vp`.
-This process is launched onto each CPU by use of an `(open-farm)` call.
+This process is launched onto each CPU node by use of an `(open-farm)` call.
 The child process simply waits for a command message from the parent and either exits or returns a message containing task and memory usage information.

 `'sys_mail :mymail` is just a convenience function to read mail from the current tasks main mailbox.